JupiterOne/graph-onelogin/docs/jupiterone.md

 #### Authentication Errors

-This integration's authentication is achieved by fetching an Oauth token from OneLogin.
+This integration's authentication is achieved by fetching an OAuth token from OneLogin.
 You can reproduce this authentication strategy by running the following curl, replacing `<CLIENT_ID>` and `<CLIENT_SECRET>` with your own: